Fall Down. Get Back Up. Together: Why Accountability is Important for Developing Discipline

 So I changed my goal.
 Instead of 3,100 in a month, it became 100 a day.

 On any given day, I am endlessly distracted, chasing after this or that, falling into internet rabbit holes.
-I’m too often like a little kid, traipsing along a trail through the woods, headed toward a destination in no particular hurry, humming to myself, not paying attention to anything, and I veer off the path and chase every woodland creature who breaks a twig.
+I’m too often like a little kid, traipsing along a trail through the woods, headed toward a destination in no particular hurry, humming to myself, not paying attention to anything and veering off the path to chase every woodland creature who breaks a twig.
 It’s hard to be productive when I’m—look, a squirrel!

-I worked at a daily newspaper for the first six years of my career.
-It was not uncommon for a boss to say, stop what you’re doing and do this, or for me to make that decision on my own.
+I worked at newspapers for the first six years of my career.
+It was not uncommon for a boss to say, “Stop what you’re doing and do this,” or for me to make that decision on my own.
 Back then, time was never my own; I was always subject to the news of the day.
 That has been less true since I moved into magazine writing, but a) it’s still partially true and b) old habits die hard.

-I’ve made incremental improvements.
+I’ve made incremental improvements in developing discipline.
 I quit Twitter, block distracting websites and (occasionally) use the Pomodoro technique when I’m writing (at 50 minutes instead of 25).
-I never miss deadlines, but I know I could have more deadlines if I was more disciplined.
-I resolve to change, draw up a plan, and then don’t follow it.
+While I never miss deadlines, I know I could have more deadlines if I was more disciplined.
+I resolve to change, draw up a plan and then don’t follow it.

 In addition to enjoying doing the burpees, I’m motivated by the consequences of not doing them.
 I started a MABA newsletter to encourage the men doing it with me.
-In every issue, I link to a public scoresheet with our names and burpee totals.
-I sure as heck am not going to propose such a challenge, invite all those men, encourage them, and then skip burpees for any reason other than I’m injured or sick.
+In every issue, I add a link to a public scoresheet with our names and burpee totals.
+I sure as heck am not going to propose such a challenge, invite all those men, encourage them and then skip burpees for any reason other than being injured or sick.

 Why can I get better at burpees but not at sticking to my to-do list?
 It’s because I lack discipline, and I lack discipline (in part) because I’m not accountable to anybody to have it.
 I work alone.
 I have no fear of embarrassment and no positive reinforcement for being disciplined.

 Nobody knows my struggles and failures.
 There’s no public scoresheet.
-All I have to keep me on track is my own willingness/ability to be consistent, and it is too often lacking.
+All I have to keep me on track is my own willingness and ability to be consistent, and both are too often lacking.
 The freedom of being a solopreneur is only great if you manage it well.
 Too often, I don’t.

-I’ve known for a long time the importance of having accountability partners.
+I’ve known for a long time the importance of having accountability partners when developing discipline.
 A handful of times I’ve started such relationships but I never followed through.
 Until MABA, I doubted it would be worth it.
 Now I know it will be.
 I’ve invited friends to be for me in my daily discipline what MABA has been for my burpees.
 I’ll do the same for them.
 Will it work?
 Only if we make a habit of it.